paypal/SeLion/README.md

 - [Raise a GitHub Issue](https://github.com/paypal/SeLion/issues).
 - [Join our Google Group](https://groups.google.com/forum/#!forum/selion).
 - Find us on [Gitter](https://gitter.im/paypal/SeLion)
-- We also have an IRC channel on irc.freenode.net: /join #selion
 - Initiate a pull request, if you have a contribution.

 Submitting bugs and feature requests